unsupervisedlearner1123/ml-chat-app/README.md

 **Developers:** Deekshita Saikia, Jaya Khan, Satvik Kishore

 This project is a Flask application that uses SpeechRecognizer and OpenAI APIs to create a voice chatbot.
-The chatbot can respond to user input in natural language and is designed to be scalable using AWS EKS and load testing with Locust.
+The chatbot can respond to user input in natural language and is designed to be scalable using Azure Kubernetes Service (AKS) and load testing with Locust.

 ## High Level Architecture of ChatBot application